Hijacking browser TLS traffic through Client Domain Hooking

 You can find the paper here:

-Along with the paper, I will shortly release an updated version of the ‘Modlishka’ tool, with capabilities to diagnose browser-based client applications from the described attack perspective.
+Along with the paper, I have released an updated version of the ‘Modlishka’ tool was released, with capabilities to diagnose browser-based client applications from the described attack perspective.
 Developers should find this tool helpful in pin pointing and fixing relevant security issues in their applications.
-Stay tuned.